Trelawney History, Family Crest & Coats of Arms

-Continuing this line...
-Another 249 words (18 lines of text) are included under the topic Early Trelawney Notables in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) are included under the topic Early Trelawney Notables in all our PDF Extended History products and printed products wherever possible.

 Discovered in the immigration and passenger lists were a number of people bearing the name Trelawney:

 Trelawney Settlers in United States in the 17th Century

 - Robert Trelawney, who settled in Virginia in 1643

 - Robert Trelawney, who arrived in Virginia in 1643